jundalisay/spblist/content/en/research/mohammad/quran/sura-051.md

 except to worship Me.
 57. I need no livelihood from them, nor do I need them to feed Me.
-58. Allah is the Provider, the One with Power, the Strong.
+58. Enki is the Provider, the One with Power, the Strong.
 59. Those who do wrong will have their turn, like the turn of their counterparts, so let them